Yorwxue/trt_experence/README.md

 + If you are looking for an implement by slim, change git branch to "slim_ver" for more detail.
 Method of both two are similar.

 ## TensorRT with Onnx
++ According to official document the version of tensorflow should be 1.14.